mshojafar/sourcecodes/Zhou2021AFED-EF_Sourcecode/README.txt

 7. Revising the "KMeansMadIQRVM" class to obtain the each server's utilization (In the paper, we use K-Means algorihtm);

-8. Runing the "KMIR.jave", we get the following the experimental results:
+8. Running the "KMIR.java", we get the following the experimental results:

 Experiment name: 20110303_KMeansMadIQR_mmt_1.0